 MY CHILD FORGOT TO CHARGE THEIR CHROMEBOOK BEFORE SCHOOL.
 NOW WHAT?

+We do not have spare chargers to give out to students.
 VPP students are expected to charge their Chromebooks nightly at home and bring them to school fully charged.
-Several classrooms will be outfitted with surge protectors that if students leave theirs at home they will be able to charge their device in class as long as their bring their charger to school.
-Our school also has floor outlets installed in our flex areas as well as our learning commons and school labs.
-They may be able to charge their Chromebook in these locations.
+Students will be able to charge their device in class as long as their bring their charger to school.
+Our school also has floor outlets installed in several locations that they may plug into.

 IF A STUDENT MUST TAKE IT TO ANOTHER ROOM, HOW WILL THEY CARRY THEIR CHROMEBOOK?